begedin/talk-slides/slides/vue_3_en.md

 Note:

-Once we're done with executing on components, it's time to think about how to execute on the switch from vuex to pinia, in parallel with all of these component conversions.

-What we did here specifically, I really personally like.
+So instead of component conversion, I'm gonna talk about something more interesting to me, which is our strategy of moving from vuex to pinia safely.

+I really like this one.

 We've developed this way to wrap a pinia store around a collection of vuex actions, getters, mutations and state.

 Basically, we create a pinia store which, rather than having it's own state, is a proxy to vuex.

-Vuex state and getters are proxied to via plain vue computeds, which in turn effectively become pinia getters.
+Vuex state and getters are proxied to via plain computeds, which in turn effectively become pinia getters.

 Vuex actions and mutations are proxied by functions, which become pinia actions.